netherphp/standards/README.md

 }
 ```

-It is to be avoided using preceeding backslashes in your main executing code
+It is to be avoided using preceeding backslashes in main executing code
-to denote that we wish to pull from the root namespace PHP.
-Instead it is
+to demote pulling from the root namespace PHP.
+Instead it is preferred
-preferred to set up the Use statements accordingly.
+to set up `use` statements accordingly for the access required.

 ```php
 <?php